prayagupa/parallel-programming/1-seq-vs-parallel/README.md

 [sleep vs wait](http://stackoverflow.com/q/1036754/432903) JWN 07-2016

-.sleep | .notify(.publish)/ .wait(.subscribe)/ Observer pattern in OO
+`.sleep` | `.notify`(.publish)/ `.wait`(.subscribe)/ Observer pattern in OO
 -------|----------------
-sleep() sends the Thread to sleep as it was before, it just packs the context and stops executing for a predefined time. | wait(), on the contrary, is a thread (or message) synchronization mechanism that allows you to notify a Thread of which you have no stored reference (nor care).
+`sleep()` sends the Thread to sleep as it was before, it just packs the context and stops executing for a predefined time. | `wait()`, on the contrary, is a thread (or message) synchronization mechanism that allows you to notify a Thread of which you have no stored reference (nor care).
 So in order to wake it up before the due time, you need to know the Thread reference.
-This is not a common situation in a multi-threaded environment.
+This is NOT a common situation in a multi-threaded environment.
 It's mostly used for time-synchronization (e.g. wake in exactly 3.5 seconds) and/or hard-coded fairness (just sleep for a while and let others threads work). | You can think of it as a publish-subscribe pattern (wait == subscribe and notify() == publish).
 Basically using notify() you are sending a message (that might even not be received at all and normally you don't care).
-To sum up, you normally use sleep() for time-syncronization | and wait() for multi-thread-synchronization.
+To sum up, you normally use `sleep()` for time-syncronization | and `wait()` for multi-thread-synchronization.
-In sleep() the thread stops working for the specified duration. | In wait() the thread stops working until the object being waited-on is notified, generally by other threads.
+In `sleep()` the thread stops working for the specified duration. | In `wait()` the thread stops working until the object being waited-on is notified, generally by other threads.

 [`Runnable.run`(method call) vs `Thread.start`(start a thread)](http://stackoverflow.com/a/8579702/432903)
 --------------